How It Works

-ASC-WallDamp is a constrained layer damping system, which means it works when it is glued between surfaces.
-Just remove the release paper from one side of a WallDamp strip or square and press it into position.
-Remove the next layer of release paper and press the adjoining material against the WallDamp adhesive and screw it down as usual.
+Simply remove the release paper from one side of a WallDamp strip or square and press it into position.
+Remove the next layer of release paper, press the adjoining material against the adhesive, and screw them together.
+Minimal screws are needed, as the adhesive provides the long-term connection – but always follow all building code fastener schedules!
+The pressure-sensitive adhesive is compatible with metal, wood, and drywall paper.

 - Block the sound by increasing the mass thickness & density of the walls & ceiling.